When are benefits paid?

-- you have reached preservation age and are retired permanently from work,
+- reached your preservation age, stopped an employment arrangement and retired permanently from work, or

-- you have reached the age of 60 and stopped any employment arrangement; or
+- reached the age of 60 and stopped an employment arrangement either on or after turning 60 years, or

 |Before 1 July 1960||55|

 |1 July 1961 - 30 June 1962||57|

 |1 July 1963 - 30 June 1964||59|